 If you run a page, you can even use badges to increase both page engagement and sales by dropping your top commenters and fans a DM to say thank you with a discount on one of your products.

 "This is pretty clever on Facebook's part.
 It's Pavlov-style classical conditioning at its finest - rewarding your fans for engagement with positive reinforcement (a.k.a. the badges)," says Kelly Ann Collins, CEO of Vult Lab.

 "This strategy has been used on message boards for years to get people to post more threads and comment more, so we know this tactic works.
 (Remember BBS?
 And Philip (Pud) Kaplan’s super-busy FC board and all of its badge-style levels?)
 I'm surprised Facebook didn't incorporate this sooner."

 All in all, it gives fans and members alike a level of satisfaction that their interactions aren’t going unnoticed (who doesn’t like getting rewarded every now and then?) as it gives Page and Group owners yet another community marketing tool.

-If you have any questions about this feature, tweet us via @vultlab.
+If you have any questions about this feature, tweet us or Facebook us via @vultlab.